Companion animals trust funding application research award notes and conditions

 Upon receipt of successful application, the receiving organisation, and any individual associated with it, will work collaboratively with Companion Animals Trust around any concern they may have about Companion Animals Trust as an organisation, the Trustees and Office holders, or the work they carry out.
 Should and issue arise where a recipient has concerns, they agree to raise the issue directly with Companion Animals Trust.

-There are two funding rounds per annum.
-Applications for the Research Study Award must be received by the closing date advertised on the website.
+There is one funding rounds per annum.
+Applications for the Research Study Award must be received by the FEBRUARY closing date advertised on the website.

 The completed application from and supporting documents must be submitted via our website.